The Reception was the Best Part

 Whatever the reason, there are many things you can do in advance to make sure your special day is still special after the last toast has been raised and the last guest has departed.

 The same goes for wind, cold, too much sun or humidity, and uninvited guests such as mosquitoes, ants or bees.
-You’d be surprised at how many couples try to completely ignore Mother Nature, only to find that it can’t be done.
+You?d be surprised at how many couples try to completely ignore Mother Nature, only to find that it can?t be done.
+By Kathy L.